eccentricdevotion/TARDIS/faqs.md

 #### I changed some config options but they keep changing back!

 If you manually edit the TARDIS config file while the server is running, you will need to use the `/tardisconfig reload` command (DO NOT use `/reload` as the plugin saves the current settings when it is disabled).

 The better option is to set the config options in game with the `/tardisconfig [config option] [value]` command — changes take effect immediately, no server restart required.
-See the [Admin Commands](admin-commands.html) page for more details.
+See the [Config Commands](config-commands.html) page for more details.

 [Back to top](#top)

 #### I jettisoned a room and it deleted part of the control room!

 The `/tardis jettison` command relies on the direction the player is facing in order to work — always **face into the room you want to jettison** , otherwise you are likely to be removing parts of your TARDIS that you don’t want to.

 [Back to top](#top)

 #### I edited the config file, but when I reload the changes don’t save!

 This is fairly standard behaviour for plugins.
 The **currently loaded** config options are saved when you restart the server, and the new ones you put in are overwritten.

 You have three options:

-1. Use the the TARDIS admin commands to change the options i.e. `/tardisconfig [config option] [value]` for example `/tardisconfig key CARROT` — the benefit is that changes take effect immediately, you don’t need to restart the server.
-Refer to the [admin commands](admin-commands.html) page.
+1. Use the the TARDIS config commands to change the options i.e. `/tardisconfig [config option] [value]` for example `/tardisconfig key CARROT` — the benefit is that changes take effect immediately, you don’t need to restart the server.
+   Refer to the [config commands](config-commands.html) page.
 2. Manually edit the file, save it, and use the `/tardisconfig reload` command to load your changes into the server’ memory.
 3. **STOP** the server.
 Edit the config file, save it, then start the server.